Lead: Research & Information Services Section

 Lead: Executive Board

-This committee will oversee the creation and implementation of an assessment plan that will support regular data collection and assessments of the Society’s activities and membership.
-With the chair serving as the Data & Assessment Coordinator, the committee will regularly provide the Executive Board, the Strategic Directions Committee, and other ARLIS/NA leaders with actionable data and analysis in support of programmatic approaches to decision-making.
+The executive board approved establishment of the committee and coordinator at the annual conference in New York.
+Individuals will be appointed following the implementation of the society’s membership in the Humanities Commons.
+This committee will oversee the creation and implementation of an assessment plan that will support regular data collection and assessments of the society’s activities and membership.
+The committee will regularly provide the executive board, the strategic directions committee, and other ARLIS/NA leaders with actionable data and analysis in support of programmatic approaches to decision-making.
+(Organizational Advancement)

 Approved: February 2018

-A registry of digital art history (DAH) projects that provides access, discoverability, and pedagogical uses of DAH projects.
-The DAHD will also be concerned with sustainability (both intellectually and technologically) and diversity (projects from both large and small institutions/publications).
+A registry of digital art history (DAH) projects that provides access, discoverability, and pedagogical uses of DAH projects, the DAHD will also be concerned with sustainability (both intellectually and technologically) and diversity (projects from both large and small institutions/publications).
 Who better to create, curate, catalog, and conserve a DAHD than art librarians?
-We envision more of a Directory of projects that would be catalogued, indexed, and annotated by ARLISLNA members seeking to resolve these challenges.
+We envision a directory of projects that would be catalogued, indexed, and annotated by ARLISLNA members seeking to resolve these challenges.
 This is a moment for ARLISNA to take the lead and providing a service, dataset, and possible best practices, all for future scholarship.